Smoked meat: Finnan haddie

 Finnan haddie is a cold smoked haddock that originated in medieval times in the Scottish village of Findon.
 Traditionally the haddock is smoked with green wood and peat.
 Smoked finnan haddie is the colour of straw, newer commercial methods of drying without smoke produce a gold or yellow colour.
 Until the 1800s when regular rail service was established, finnan haddie remained a local dish, now it can be found in markets worldwide.

 Katsuobushi

 Katsuobushi is a key umami ingredient in Japanese cuisine, with bonito flakes among its many applications.
 Katsuobushi is made from skipjack tuna that is washed, quartered smoked with oak, pasania, or castanopsis wood, and cooled repeatedly for a month.
 Some producers will spray the fish with Aspergillus glaucus to promote further drying.
 After one to 24 months the fish will be katsu (hard) and ready for use.
-To make bonito flakes it is shaved very thin using a Katsuobushi grater box.
+To make bonito flakes it is shaved very thinly using a Katsuobushi grater box.

+Montreal-style smoked meat

+A type of kosher-style deli meat product made by salting and curing beef brisket with spices.
+The brisket is allowed to absorb the flavours over a week, is then hot smoked to cook through, and finally is steamed to completion.
+The preparation method may be similar to New York pastrami, but Montreal smoked meat is cured in seasoning with more cracked peppercorns and savoury flavourings, such as coriander, garlic, and mustard seeds, and significantly less sugar.